What is Cognitive Labelling?

 Conclusion:

-Cognitive labelling is how our mind assigns labels to emotions, thoughts, and events to help understand them.
+Cognitive labelling is the process by which our mind assigns labels to emotions, thoughts, and events to help us understand them.

 For example, we may label a situation as a “challenge” or “disaster,” which affects our response.